 What do we throw away?

-Did you know over half of the average rubbish bin in Suffolk could actually have been recycled.
+Did you know over half of the average rubbish bin in Suffolk could actually have been avoided or recycled.

 When recyclable materials are placed in the rubbish bin there is an environmental cost, as it cannot be recycled.
 We all have an important role to play in ensuring that recyclable materials are recovered rather than sent for more costly disposal.